 The concept of smart classrooms was ideated to resolve the problems occurring in the traditional learning system using technology.
-It paved the way to the involvement of real-time, digital-based learning systems, such as smartboards, mobile learning, student management software apps, and computer-based training.
+It paved the way for the involvement of real-time, digital-based learning systems, such as smartboards, mobile learning, student management software apps, and computer-based training.

 The smartboard is one such invention that replaces the traditional blackboard to offer a personalized learning environment with virtual teaching methods.
 They create interactive, engaging, and positive learning culture in schools and institutes.
 Unlike traditional chalk and blackboard-based training, smartboards involve students throughout the sessions, enhancing their academic development.
 Besides, they also improve the ability of professors to train students.

 However, while smartboards can be great for learning and training, they come with a lot of limitations, especially from the management and communication point of view.

 Do Smart Boards Incorporate One-to-One Learning?

 While interactive boards assist teachers to explain difficult concepts effectively, in a way that appeals to the students, they don’t allow one-to-one interactions.

 One of the latest and most effective learning approaches that has surfaced in recent years is digitally powered, one-on-one instruction and interaction via direct communication channels.
 Personal interactions provide an opportunity for shy and self-conscious students to learn, answer, and perform better.
 This type of approach, which is only possible through custom-made software applications connected with each student and their parents, allows teachers to create study materials based on individual students’ capabilities and interests.

 Researches say that personalized interaction tremendously contributes to the social-emotional, physical and mental health of children.